Colon Disease Treatment Options

 Several diseases can interfere with the normal functioning of the colon.
-These diseases can have various effects and are classified as benign (noncancerous) or malignant (cancerous).
+These diseases are classified as benign (noncancerous) or malignant (cancerous).
 They can cause symptoms including bleeding, infection, and perforation.

 In Crohn’s disease, inflammation causes cells in the affected areas of your intestine to secrete large amounts of water and salt.
 Because the colon can't absorb this excess fluid, you develop diarrhea.
 Altered intestinal contractions also can contribute to loose stools.
 Diarrhea can range from mild to severe.